bppwrite/bppwrite.github.io/CONTRIBUTING.md

 Open the content file you created with your favorite text editor.
 The frontmatter is shown at the top of the content file delimited by `+++`.
 Each element of the frontmatter has a default (usually empty).
 It's your job to change the value of each element according to the show components.
 Here's a quick checklist:

 1. Fix the capitalization of the `title`.
-Set the `subtitle` if applicable
+Set the `subtitle` if applicable.
 2. List the `showtimes` using the ISO 8601 datetime format (e.g., "2016-01-01T19:30:00")
 3. List the OvationTix link to the tickets page for each showtime.
 4. Set the `date` parameter equal to the first element of the list of `showtimes`